-The energy industry is the largest one in the world, with ample opportunity for those with the right skills and experiences.
-Students learn about the business of energy, and the coursework encompasses finance, asset valuation and analysis, risk management, and trading.
-A trading floor simulator gives students hands-on knowledge of what traders should be looking for when making investment decisions.
-Graduates of this concentration often choose careers at energy companies, specialist security firms, banks and investment firms, consulting companies, and trading companies in large metropolitan centers.
+The energy industry is the largest one in the world, with ample opportunities for those with the right skills and experiences.
+Students learn about the business of energy with coursework encompassing finance, asset valuation and analysis, risk management, and trading.
+A trading floor simulator gives students hands-on knowledge of what traders look for when making investment decisions.
+Graduates with this concentration often choose careers at energy companies, specialist security firms, banks and investment firms, consulting companies, and trading companies.

 Students enrolled in Tulane's entrepreneurship concentration can choose to focus on early-stage venture creation (founding a company), second-stage growth (working with early-stage companies), and venture finance.
 Whichever track they choose, students will gain practical, applicable knowledge about strategy, management, and operations in fast-growing businesses.
 Options for independent study are available for students who wish to focus on a particular business segment.
-The city of New Orleans, which has emerged as an entrepreneurial hub in recent years, provides a backdrop to this course of study, and students gain real-world experience through participation in initiatives like Tulane's Levy-Rosenblum Institute for Entrepreneurship.
+The city of New Orleans, which has emerged as an entrepreneurial hub in recent years, provides a backdrop to this course of study, and students gain real-world experience through Freeman's Albert Lepage Center for Entrepreneurship and Innovation.

 " I started this semester taking a five day negotiations course.
 It was one of my favorite courses at Tulane because I really enjoyed the experiential learning process.
 Overall, this class was incredibly beneficial to me and I hope I have mastered some new skills.
 These skills will certainly come in handy when negotiating a salary package. "